Rameswaram: Transport and communication

-There are daily express trains connecting major cities in Tamil Nadu like Chennai, Madurai, Trichy and Coimbatore.
+There are daily express trains connecting major cities in Tamil Nadu like Chennai, Madurai, Trichy, Coimbatore and Karaikudi.
 There are express and passenger trains connecting to major destinations.
 The Ramanathapuram – Rameswaram National Highway is the main connecting link from Rameswaram to the mainland.
 Before the 1914 train service linked the mainland with Rameswaram, boats were the only mode of transport to Rameswaram island.